tldr-pages/tldr/pages/linux/select.md

 `select {{file}} in *; do echo ${{file}}; done`

-- Create a menu from a bash array:
+- Create a menu from a Bash array:

 `{{fruits}}=({{apple}} {{orange}} {{pear}} {{banana}}); select {{word}} in ${{{fruits}}[@]}; do echo ${{word}}; done`